 Each new boarding student is required to pay a Registration fee of ten dollars at the time of making application for admission.
-In case the student completes his entrance, this fee will be considered his or her Breakage Deposit, in case the student fails to enter, the fee will be forfeited unless notice is given by August 15th.
+When the student completes his matriculation, this fee will be considered his or her Breakage Deposit.
+If the student fails to enter, the fee will be forfeited unless notice is given by August 15.

-Each boarding student expecting to return to College for the succeeding year must, in order to reserve a room, pay a Registration fee of ten dollars on or before May 1st.
+Each boarding student expecting to return to College for the succeeding year must, in order to reserve a room, pay a Registration fee of ten dollars on or before May 1.
 This fee will be considered his or her Breakage Deposit.
-In the event of failure to return, it will be forfeited unless notice is given by August 15th.
+In the event of failure to return, it will be forfeited unless notice is given by August 15.